HiIamChaitanya/pdf-flipbook/README.md

 # Documentation

+## troubleshooting

+### Flipbook pages are not visible/defective in PDF
+Check the pdf if using the link Make sure that cross-origin resource sharing is enabled

-# File Structure
+## File Structure

-This flipbook plugin is jQuery based.
-Basically you can copy the files in folder to your working directory.
+This flipbook plugin is jQuery-based.
+Basically, you can copy the files in folder to your working directory.
 You don't need to include the lib folder..

 ```
 lib/